kashmir96/osoappliance/content/posts/air-conditioning-learn-how-to-install-it.md

 ---

 title: Air Conditioning Learn How To Install It
 description: "Air conditioning is an incredibly useful tool for keeping your house or office cool in the summer months.
-It can be a lifesaver du...learn more about it now"
+It can be a lifesaver du...get more info"
 keywords: air how to install
-publishDate: 45097
+publishDate: 6/20/2023
 tags: ["Heat Pump", "Appliance Guide", "Appliance Installation"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/heatpump/195.webp
+ image: /img/heatpump/208.webp
- alt: 'a striking heat pump ready for use'
+ alt: 'not so trivial heat pump exploited'

 ---